ameyark28/Image-superimposing-StyleGAN/images/README.md

-**Note**: Convert other formate images to JPG or JPEG before working with it.
+**Note**: Convert other format images to JPG or JPEG before working with it.